OpenNMS/grafana-plugin/src/datasources/flow-ds/README.md

-# OpenNMS Helm Flow Datasource - React
+# OpenNMS Helm Flow Datasource

 This plugin is used with the OpenNMS Helm Application, and this README is an effort to break down the construction of the plugin, how it works, and how to modify it.